johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/BuildingSites/BuildingASite.md

 If in the future, if similar pages are added they could be refactored into template.

+## 5. Customize the Rich Text Editor component
+As described in Components section, the Rich Text Editor comes with a few editors.
+We suggest [refining the editor components](Development/BuildingSites/RichTextEditors.md) to meet your site's requirements.

-## 5. Build a Page/Template with its components required to build out the page.
+## 6. Build a Page/Template with its components required to build out the page.

 This step is a repeatable step for every template or one-off page + components identified in the previous 2 steps.